-Before continuing, please ensure you are connected to either the Oxford University VPN or the MSD IT VPN service.
-At the moment the ORCHID desktop is only accessible via these services.
+Before continuing, please ensure you are connected to either the Oxford University VPN or the MSD IT VPN service, or you are connected to the wired network at the department.

-The recommended method to connect to ORCHID is via the Remote Desktop Protocol connection, or RDP, as this provides the most flexibility for controlling the size of the display and other options.
+To connect to ORCHID you will use Remote Desktop Protocol (RPC) connection files, as this provides the most flexibility for controlling the size of the display and other options.
 To download the RDP settings file visit https://orchiddesktops.phc.ox.ac.uk/RDWeb from any web browser.
 You will see the following web page: